ibm-cloud-docs/vmwaresolutions/archiref/vcsicp/vcsicp-detail-design.md

 ### Identity and access services
 {: #vcsicp-detail-design-identity}

-As part of the VMware vCenter Server on {{site.data.keyword.cloud}} automation, a Microsoft Active Directory (AD) is employed for Identity  Management.
+As part of the VMware vCenter Server automation, a Microsoft Active Directory (AD) is employed for Identity  Management.
 A single AD virtual server instance (VSI) is deployed.
-The vCenter is configured to use AD authentication and you can configure {{site.data.keyword.icpfull_notm}} for LDAP Authentication.
+The vCenter is configured to use AD authentication and you can configure {{site.data.keyword.icpfull}} for LDAP Authentication.

 ###	Domain Name Services
 {: #vcsicp-detail-design-dns}